 I have a background in agriculture and food systems at NC State’s Center for Environmental Farming Systems.
 There, I led the NC Choices program, helping address the challenges and opportunities in livestock production.
 I also have a master’s degree in public health and worked as a consultant in environmental and sustainable agriculture policy.

-I started Firsthand Foods with my business partner, Tina, eight years ago.
+I started Firsthand Foods with my business partner, Tina, fourteen years ago.
 She and I share a common passion for business as a tool for social and environmental good.

 It was definitely a big leap to move my career into the private sector when I started this business, but I really really love it.
 I get to have a very authentic relationship with farmers, which is something I care about.
 We’re in this together.